 We performed de novo motif discovery to computationally search for sequence patterns that are shared by the H/M peaks.
 Three independent runs of de novo motif discovery analysis were performed using Gadem (Li, 2009) and identified motifs of 15 transcription factors or complexes.
 Several interesting findings were revealed from this analysis.
-Firstly, it validates the high quality of the H/M peaks as Hoxa9 and Meis1 canonical binding motifs are the most significantly enriched, occurring in 53% and 34% of H/M sequences, respectively (Figure 4.5A).
-Secondly, it revealed the enrichment of motifs for a group of transcription factors involved in the regulation of hematopoiesis.
+Firstly, it validates the high quality of the H/M peaks as Hoxa9 and Meis1 canonical binding motifs are the most significantly enriched.
+It occurred in 53% and 34% of H/M sequences, respectively (Figure 4.5A).
+Secondly, it revealed the enrichment of motifs for a group of transcription factors with some of them known to be functionally related to Hoxa9 or Meis1 or leukemia in general.
 For instance, the second most frequently occurring motif, which was found in 51% of peaks, is for the ETS family of transcription factors.
 In addition, a total of 204 sequences (36%) contain the CCAAT-enhancer binding protein C/EBP motif, with more than half of them occurring in combination with the Hoxa9-Meis1-Pbx1 motif.
 This was followed in frequency by motifs for RUNX, which was present in 14% of peaks and the STAT motif, present in 10% of peaks.
 There are also motifs for a number of other TF deregulated in hematologic malignancies including MAF and E2A.
-Thirdly, an additional five consensus novel motifs were identified that do not match any known transcription factors (Figure S4.3).
+Thridly, an additional five consensus novel motifs were identified that do not match any known transcription factors (Figure S4.3).
 They may correspond to motifs of known factors whose consensus motifs are unknow or motifs of unidentified factors.

 As de novo motif discovery solves a computationally difficult problem, the results can vary a great deal among different techniques (Tompa et al., 2005).
 It is therefore of great importance to validate the results generated from one method with analysis results of others.
 In our analysis, we applied three alternative de novo discovery methods, including Weeder, CisGenome, and MEME (Pavesi et al., 2004, Ji et al., 2008, Bailey et al., 2006, 2009).
 These analysis methods represent the entire spectrum of existing methodologies - from exhaustive enumeration (Weeder) to deterministic expectation maximization (MEME) and stochastic expectation maximization (CisGenome).
 They all yielded comparable results to that of Gadem.
 We therefore conclude that the de novo identified motifs are valid and indicative of involvement of multiple transcription factors at the H/M binding regions.
-Furthermore, the clustering of motifs for many transcription factors in such close proximity suggest that these factors may form a highly integrated regulatory circuit that collaboratively regulate the target transcription.
+Furthermore, the clustering of motifs for many transcription factors in such close proximity suggest that these factors may form a highly integrated regulatory circuit that collaboratively controls the target transcription.